1 June – 1 July 2017

 SWIMMING UPSTREAM: cultures of watercolour exhibition is a series of watercolours by Professor Lei Yongbin from Sichuan Fine Arts Institute, China.

 Ideas and materials move around our digitally connected world, but so do people.
-Professor Lei Yongbin, has been in residency at Arts University Bournemouth for the last year.
-He has immersed himself in the global visual culture that is being formed amongst the staff and students within the University.
+Professor Lei Yongbin, has been in residency at Arts University Bournemouth for the last year where he has been mentored by Dominic Shepherd, Senior Lecturer for BA (Hons) Fine art.
+Professor Yongbin has immersed himself in the global visual culture that is being formed amongst the staff and students within the University.
 This can be seen through his portraits in this exhibition; reacting to the community of creators who have come to work and study from all corners of the globe and recording them.

 People move around the world, but so do ideas and materials.
 Watercolour in the west has for too long been considered the media of amateurs, but in China it is a serious medium that has brought a renaissance to the painted arts.
 Chinese painting traditionally made use of water based ink, the arrival of water colour has evolved this art form and Lei’s work demonstrates this.